CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowSshBatchExecutor.md

 ```

 ### -SkipOnCondition
-The skip expression, if provided, allows the batch API executor to skip the\ntask execution when the given expression evaluates to true.\nThe expression is given as such a golang template that has to be\nevaluated to a final content true/false.
-The expression is an optional and in\ncase not provided, the API will always be executed.
+Optional skip expression allowing the batch API executor to skip task execution when the provided Go template expression evaluates to true. \nIf not specified, the API will always be executed.

 ```yaml
 Type: string